lisp-maintainers/defclass-std/README.md

   hue saturation xy ct alert effect colormode reachable)
 ```

-   There's a shortcut to setup a basic printing behaviour of a class, using `printing-unreadably`:
+   There's a shortcut to setup a basic printing behaviour of a class, using `printing-unreadably`, but see also `print-object/std` for this now.

 ```lisp
 (printing-unreadably (field2 field3) (class/std myclass field1 field2 field3))